Per Diem Calculator

 What is the current per diem rate for truck drivers?

-What qualifies as a day away from home?
+What qualifies as a day away from home for per diem?